This is the last one. I’m finished with it. And I’d like to take this opportunity to talk about plot structure.

 (If you’re like, “What the hell are you talking about, Emily?” just read any book on screenwriting.)

 It’s the elevator thing again.
 We know where we’re going, and the standard plot structure is how we expect to get there.
 50 Shades meets those expectations.

 It delivers the story – even if the story is awful.
 And that is not nothing.

-But the plot fucks up because in the end Ana defies the biology of attachment in order to do what the plot demands she does: a woman who has spent 450 pages worried that she made a guy mad is not going to FIGHT after being spanked with her consent.
+But the plot fucks up because in the end Ana defies the biology of attachment in order to do what the plot demands she does: a woman who has spent 450 pages worried that she made a guy mad is not going to FIGHT after being spanked at her consent.
 When she’s in pain, she’ll turn TOWARD her attachment object, not away.
 That’s what mammals – especially insecurely attached mammals – do.

 But the plot structure required that she turn away, and so that’s what she does, despite its biological implausibility.

 Or rather, it’s the final piece of bullshit in The Worst Book I Have Ever Finished.
 Grey is Ragey McRagington, Ana is the most dishwater heroine I’ve ever read (which is, I suppose, a kind of distinction really), and their relationship is abusive, which makes all the sex gross.

 While I’m at it, I MUST say this:

 Regular readers of the blog are familiar with the concept of arousal nonconcordance: there a 10% overlap between what a woman’s genitals respond to sexually and what she actually ENJOYS sexually.
 This is not a system error, the two processes reflect different aspects of the sexual response mechanism.
 Genital response is about sexual RELEVANCE, while “feeling turned on” or “liking something” is about sexual APPETITIVENESS.